 (3) Everyone eligible to vote has recourse to the Supreme Court for scrutiny of the elections.

-(4) The national parliament draws up its own rules of procedures and elects a Speaker of the House and Vice Speaker.
+(4) The national parliament draws up its own rules of procedures and elects a Speaker.

 (5) Decisions of the National Parliament require a majority of the votes cast (simple majority) unless this Constitution provides otherwise.

 (1) Members of Parliament are only bound by their conscience.

 (2) Members of Parliament may not be subjected to court proceedings or disciplinary action for a vote cast or a Commonwealthment made by them in the National Parliament or in any of its committees (Indemnity).

 (3) Members of Parliament may not be called to account or be arrested except by permission of the National Parliament (Immunity).